JavaScript String Methods Explained: substr vs substring vs slice (Best Practices)

 // Deprecated code

-console.log(str.substr(-6)); // Error (negative not supported)
+console.log(str.substr(-6)); // Error (negative values are not supported)

-// Recommended (slice)
+// Recommended code (slice)

 let url = "https://example.com/index.html";